 - Withdrawal from situations to avoid “triggers” of the traumatic experience

 - Intense, prolonged distress when faced with a trigger

 - Flashbacks or nightmares

 - Destructive behaviour

 - Emotional volatility

-If this sounds like you, and if you are struggling in other areas of your life, it is essential that your trauma and your other concerns are addressed together, to give you the best chance at the life you deserve.
+If this sounds like you, and if you are struggling in other areas of your life, it is essential that your trauma and your other concerns are addressed together in a program of treatment for childhood trauma, to give you the best chance at the life you deserve.

 What Treatment Is Available?

 The Western-accredited staff at The Edge are ready to help you work through your past and your present struggles.
-Call us today for a free and confidential consultation, and give yourself the best chance of a robust, stable recovery.
+Call us today for a ffree and confidential consultation about our treatment for childhood trauma programs, and give yourself the best chance of a robust, stable recovery.